icerpc/icerpc-csharp/src/IceRpc.Quic/README.md

 # QUIC Transport for IceRPC

 IceRpc.Quic allows you to use QUIC with [IceRPC][icerpc].
+It's a thin layer over [`System.Net.Quic`][quic].

-[QUIC][quic] is a new UDP-based multiplexed transport; it's the underlying transport for HTTP/3.
+QUIC is new UDP-based multiplexed transport used by HTTP/3 and several other application protocols.

 [Source code][source] | [Package][package] | [Example code][example] | [API reference documentation][api] | [Product documentation][product]